 However, in WordPress, plugins are easier to use and handle, while in Drupal, you’ll need a developer to install or update your modules.

 Drupal can handle really large volumes of content.
 It can support thousands of pages and thousands of users.
 Updates in Drupal 8 have also been a leading reason for the improvement of its page performance.
 That includes its caching feature, which helps pages load faster.

 Remember, Drupal isn’t hard to use, but hard to learn.
 It requires more technical experience than WordPress, but it’s capable of producing more advanced sites.

 However, if you aren’t a web developer, WordPress is the best choice for you.
 Keep in mind, the release of Drupal 8 continues to make the platform easier to use for non-developers.

+Why use Drupal instead of WordPress?
 Well, security is one of the biggest differences between Drupal and WordPress.
 Drupal provides high-level security and in-depth reports.
-As a result, governments, such as whitehouse.gov use Drupal.

 However, it’s important to note that Drupal 6 may have security vulnerabilities as a result of the attention given to the development of Drupal 8.
 Therefore, the best way to avoid any security problems is to upgrade your site from Drupal 6 to Drupal 8 as soon as you can.

 Start improving your website, optimizing your digital marketing strategies and increasing your sales.
 Talk to us Today!